Email

 Students in graduation robes hold banners representing each graduate school

-Campus Resources and Campus Offices
+Campus Resources and Offices

 The University of Chicago’s diverse community provides the varying voices and perspectives essential to our mission of pursuing new knowledge.
 The backgrounds of our students, faculty, staff, and alumni enrich our culture.
 The following offices provide student resources that help to foster diversity on campus: